 In computability theory, the Ackermann function, named after Wilhelm Ackermann, is one of the simplest and earliest-discovered examples of a total computable function that is not primitive recursive.
 All primitive recursive functions are total and computable, but the Ackermann function illustrates that not all total computable functions are primitive recursive.

-The Ackermann function, due to its definition in terms of extremely deep recursion, can be used as a benchmark of a compiler’s ability to optimize recursion.
+The Ackermann function, due to its definition in terms of extremely deep recursion, can be used as a benchmark of a computer’s ability to optimize recursion.

 Read more on WikiPedia

 The following code demonstrates Ackermann’s function in a recursive way

 Please use the above code as a concept only to understand Ackermann’s function.
 There are more optimal ways to compute the function.
 See below: